VTickner/coding-resources/README.md

 ### Continued development

-To improve my JavaScript knowledge and capabilities by completing Jonas Schmedtmann's [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) course.
+To improve my JavaScript knowledge and capabilities by completing [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) course.

 ### Useful resources

 - [CSS BEM Naming Methodology](https://getbem.com/naming/) - Official BEM site
 - [Ionicons](https://ionic.io/ionicons) - Free, open source icon library.
 - [Tint & Shade Generator](https://maketintsandshades.com/) - Free tool that calculates tints and shades for your default colour, to enable you to create a cohesive colour scheme.
-- [Jonas Schmedtmann's "The Complete JavaScript Course 2023: From Zero to Expert!"](https://www.udemy.com/course/the-complete-javascript-course/) - A paid for JavaScript course on Udemy.
+- [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) - A paid for JavaScript course on Udemy.
 - [ChatGPT](https://chat.openai.com/auth/login) - AI tool.
 Useful for debugging and correcting code (but doesn't always answer correctly, so use with caution and thoroughly check the AI's suggestion).

 ## Author